67P/kredits-signup/README.md

     node index.js

-Make sure that the oracle wallet has enought funds and that it has the permission to `MANAGE_CONTRIBUTORS` on your DAO.
+Make sure that the oracle wallet has enought funds and that it has the permission to `MANAGE_CONTRIBUTORS_ROLE` on your DAO.
 The `aragon` CLI can be used to grant the permission.

-    $ aragon dao acl grant [your DAO address] [your contributor app address] MANAGE_CONTRIBUTORS [your wallet address]
+    $ aragon dao acl grant [your DAO address] [your contributor app address] MANAGE_CONTRIBUTORS_ROLE [your wallet address]

 To get the contributor app address use `aragon dao apps`